PythWare/Real-Steel-Modding-Toolkit/README.md

 <img width="995" height="808" alt="ts9" src="https://github.com/user-attachments/assets/af1b3016-2c47-46f5-bf93-0c02e39f0873" />
 <img width="1267" height="724" alt="map2" src="https://github.com/user-attachments/assets/26df4697-404c-4495-8b21-341001cb087b" />
 <img width="1277" height="720" alt="ts8" src="https://github.com/user-attachments/assets/3754b6b2-4e95-48d1-9cc8-b178683a2e36" />

+# Credits

+Credit goes to Michael, Passion Wagon, Aurvi, and The Tempest for documentation with Stage/Morale Data.
+Credit also goes to Michael for documentation on model, motion/moveset, and color values.
+Michael gave permission for me to include his lists of documentation in Visual Guider so credit goes to him for the model, motion/moveset, and army color values/strings.
+Further credit also goes to Michael for discovering the data that determines if player bodyguards follow like AI guards.

+I only take credit for the code and design of Real Steel.

 # Future Plans